Comentec/sap-build-ws-25/exercises/01-set-up-workspace/README.md

 Node.js: v22.13.1
 home: /home/user/projects/feedback_model/node_modules/@sap/cds
 ```

-> The CDS development kit is installed as part of any "Full Stack Cloud Application" type of Dev Space in the SAP Business Application Studio.
+> **Note:** The CDS development kit is pre-installed in "Full Stack Cloud Application" Dev Spaces in SAP Business Application Studio.

 ## Summary

-At this point you've got an environment in which to work through the rest of the exercises in this workshop, and you have the CDS development kit installed and ready to use.
+Your environment is ready!
+You have:
+- ✅ An SAP Build workspace
+- ✅ A Full-Stack Node.js project
+- ✅ CDS development kit installed

+---

-## (Optional) Connect to SAP Business Application Studio remotely
+## Optional: Connect to BAS Remotely

+Work on your BAS project from your local VS Code:

-1. In your local VSCode application, install extension [SAP Business Application Studio toolkit](https://marketplace.visualstudio.com/items?itemName=SAPOSS.app-studio-toolkit).
+1. Install the [SAP Business Application Studio toolkit](https://marketplace.visualstudio.com/items?itemName=SAPOSS.app-studio-toolkit) extension in VS Code
-1. Enter the URL of the Business Application Studioe.
-It looks like https://...applicationstudio.cloud.sap
-1. This URL will register the BAS in your extension.
+2. Enter your BAS URL (format: `https://...applicationstudio.cloud.sap`)
-1. Click on the login button to the right of your landscape entry.
+3. Click the **Login** button next to your landscape entry
-1. The browser will open and log you into the environment.
+4. Authenticate in the browser when prompted
-1. The extension is now ready to be used.
-Click on the `open in new window` button to the your landscape entry.
+5. Click **Open in New Window** next to your landscape entry
-1. This will open new window connected to the Dev Space.
-1. Then open the project folder -> /home/user/project/feedback...
+6. Open the project folder: `/home/user/project/feedback_<username>`

-1. Now you can run it locally connected to the Dev Space container.
+You're now connected to your Dev Space from local VS Code.

-## (Optional) Add Remote Repository
+## Optional: Add Remote Repository

+If you want to use your own Git repository:

-Create new empty repository in your own versioning environment.
+1. Create a new empty repository (e.g., on GitHub):

-- Name: sap_build_ws_feedback
+   - **Name:** `sap_build_ws_feedback`
-- Make sure it is empty, so don’t add anything to it, like README.

-Then take the url (e.g. https://github.com/frankmeertens/sap_build_ws_feedback.

-On the left sidebar, click on the Simple Git extension and here we can add the remote repository.

-Note: When you store the credentials for the remote Git repository, they will be stored in /home/user/.git-credentials.
+   - Don't add README or other files

+2. Copy the repository URL (e.g., `https://github.com/username/sap_build_ws_feedback`)

+3. In BAS, open the **Simple Git** extension (left sidebar)

+4. Add the remote repository URL

+5. Enter your Git credentials when prompted (stored in `/home/user/.git-credentials`)

-The Simple Git extension will automatically commit and sync the changes.
+The Simple Git extension will automatically commit and sync changes.
+Check the terminal panel (Ctrl+`) to see commits via the GitLens extension.

-Open the terminal panel (ctrl+`) and the GitLens extension will show the first commit that was completed.